-The program in Sociology and Education also offers a specialization in Educational Policy for students in the M.A. and Ed.M. programs.
+The program in Sociology and Education also offers an optional Policy Concentration that overlaps with many of our degree requirements.
 For more information on this concentration, which is open to students throughout Teachers College, please contact Professor Amy Stuart Wells.